Cannabis and Hemp Lawyers

 As a retailer, do I need to be concerned with where other marijuana business are located?

-At the state level, you can be within 1,000 feet of any medical marijuana dispensary as well as any other retailer.
+At the state level, you can be within 1,000 feet of any marijuana dispensary, as well as any other retailer.
 However, local counties and cities may have different rules.

 As a producer, where do I need to store my usable marijuana?